ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - `megadf` - Just like df on your computer to show the storage consumption
 - `megacopy`- to sync a local directory with cloud or vice versa

+## Email
+Good old email is a must have for writers.
+Command line has numbers of solid email clients.
+I use Alpine.
+Its simple, user friendly but the composing messages (editor) is very limited.
+I think mutt has a lot better integration with vim for writing longer emails.

 # Fun Stuff
 Yes, we need to indulge sometimes.
 Writing is not an easy job.
 Mind needs to relax.
 What's better than music ?